 - Keywords in your header tags.
 Header tags are marked up with H1 – H6 tags, although most SEOs only use H1, H2, and H3 tags.
 Best practice is one H1 tag, then H2 and H3 tags as needed.
 If you're not sure about HTML, don't worry.
 Headers and subheads are generally bigger and often bolder than regular copy.
 You've been using them all your life.
 Now just think about them strategically.
 This article on How to Find Your Audience Online is a good example of working keywords into H2 and H3 tags.

 - Keywords in your opening paragraph.
 The opening paragraph of your page should support your overall keyword strategy.
 Unlike a personal blog, you should immediately tell the reader what they're going to get out of this page or article.
 That makes it easy to work some keywords into the page.
 Don't feel pressured to use the exact phrase over and over again, though.
 Google understand semantic language; in other words, it understands that “commercial real estate” and “available office space” are related.

 - Keywords in your intra-site links.
 Incoming links are important to SEO (see the H2 tag below.)
 But you can also help Google find and understand important pages on your website by linking to them from other pages on your site, and using relevant keywords in the link rather than “click here” or “learn more.”
 For example, if I wanted to drive more traffic to our article on the difference between search engine and directories, and how they each impact your search visibility, I'd work some keywords into the link (like I just did.)

 Get More Incoming Links.

 Since search engines see quality incoming links as “votes of confidence,” it's important to cultivate those links.
-Although there are many ways to get incoming links, here are three proven methods:
+Although there are many ways to get incoming links, here are four proven methods: